Quickly add Temple site search to your website.

 If a value is included, the results will only come from certain sites or folders within any Temple sites indexed by the site search.
 For example if this parameter is

-This value selects whether you want to perform a search using our site search (
+This value selects whether you want to perform a search using our website search (

 This option sets the number of results to display per-page for your search.
-(If this option is not set the default is
+If this option is not set, it defaults to

 How to get pages into the search index?

-Google Site Search uses the Google index.
-All you need to do to get your web pages into the Temple/Google index is:
+Temple Site Search uses the Bing index.
+To get your web pages into the Bing index, follow the below instructions.

-- Make sure your pages don't contain meta tags that prevent the robot from indexing your page
+- Make sure your pages don't contain meta tags or HTTP headers that prevent crawlers from indexing your page

-- The Google crawler will pick up all updates automatically when it visits your web site.
-Content crawl frequency is dependent on how important Google's algorithm believes it to be.
-For instance, pages that Google believes to be important and quickly changing are crawled frequently, while others are crawled less frequently (up to two weeks before being revisited).
+- The Bing crawler will pick up all updates automatically when it visits your web site.
+Crawl frequency is dependent on how important Bing's algorithm believes it to be.
+For instance, pages that Bing believes to be important and quickly changing are crawled frequently, while others are crawled less frequently (up to two weeks before being revisited).

 How do I keep pages out of the index?

-If you don't want a page to be indexed, insert this
+If you do not want a page to be indexed, insert this

-What domains are included in Temple's configuration of Google Site Search?
+What domains are included in Temple Site Search?

 Temple's search collection includes web pages from: